erikardeangelis/Stat-231-Final-Project/README.md

   Dowloading program: http://www.ffmpegmac.net/
   Detailed instructions: https://ericholsinger.com/install-ffmpeg-on-a-mac

-##II.
+II.
 Downloading Data

 The .csv files for all of the data used in this project is available in the data folder of the github repository.
+The data was downloaded from https://www.kaggle.com/cdc/foodborne-diseases and http://www.myfloridalicense.com/dbpr/sto/file_download/public-records-food-service.html (note: the restaurant files used are the Restaurant Disciplinary Activity Reports from 2010 to 2015 at the bottom of the website).

-##Running Code
+III.
+Running Code

 Open the outbreaks_final_report.Rmd and run the code.
+If desired, the document can be knitted to an html or pdf.

+IIII.
+Running Shiny Application

+To view and test the Shiny application, there is a separate .Rmd file with the code in the github repository.
+There is a link to this file in the report.